spluttflob/Ocean_Level_Radar/hardware/README.md

 designed to be supplied from 5 volt USB supplies and rated to handle up to 5.5 volts._  The power connection must be watertight.
-In an experimental setup, we have used an inexpensive waterproof automotive style connector glued into a hole in the side of the box:
+In an experimental setup, we have used an inexpensive waterproof automotive style connector glued into a hole in the side of the box.

 ## Radar Antenna Cover

 This is an area of ongoing research.
-The radar may have an optimally tight beam if a plastic phase corrector is attached across the bottom (wide) opening of the horn antenna, but for initial testing we're trying polypropylene disks made from food containers.
+The radar may have an optimally tight beam if a plastic phase corrector is attached across the bottom (wide) opening of the horn antenna, but for initial testing we're trying polypropylene disks made from various containers.
 The cover's ideal width which minimizes reflections of the 60GHz signal depends on the material used.
+The Interwebs seem to say that a 1.5mm (about 1/16") sheet of polypropylene would make a decent cover.
 More will be posted when we have determined what works well.

-Remember that the cover must be attached to the end of the horn with a watertight connection to protect the sensor from rain, waves, spray, and organisms.
+Remember that the cover must be attached to the end of the horn with a watertight connection to protect the sensor from rain, waves, spray, and errant organisms.